 The hour-long visual album is a tapestry of song clips, poetry passages, and video shorts put together to tell an overarching story.
 Strongly inspired by Beyoncé’s parents’ native states (Louisiana and Texas), the imagery of Lemonade (and even its title) taps into the roots of the Deep South.
 However, it also taps into the roots of occultism.

 The entire video is permeated with the concept of duality, which is expressed with the opposition of black and white, good and evil, love and hate.
-Also, the video depicts two distinct realities: What happens above ground (for the world to see) and what happens underground (after all, the world “occult” means hidden).
+Also, the video depicts two distinct realities: What happens above ground (for the world to see) and what happens underground (after all, the word “occult” means hidden).

 Married to the Game